 *Requested documents must be uploaded to the UB Online Graduate Application as instructed.
 All items must be submitted electronically.
 Please do not send any mail, unless instructed to do so.

-must submit the form.
-In addition, permanent residents who are
+upcoming academic year must submit the form.
+In addition, permanent

-admitted into a graduate program at UB and who have obtained their
+residents who are admitted into a graduate program at UB and who

-degree from a foreign institution will be required to submit
+have obtained their degree from a foreign institution will be

 All students must have official transcripts containing grades for all courses completed at all institutions other than UB sent directly to UB SPPS (270 Kapoor Hall, Buffalo, New York 14214-8033, USA).
 If you are currently taking classes and/or plan to take classes in the spring or summer, please wait for your grades to post on your transcript before sending your final transcript.